Aemon Targaryen (son of Maekar I)

 A Clash of Kings

 Aemon, being too old to accompany the great ranging, remains at Castle Black.
 The duty of writing and sending messages falls to Sam Tarly.
-Jeor reveals much of Aemon's history to Jon, including the fact that Aemon could have been king, but refused the crown.
-Jeor has a very high opinion of Aemon and his abilities, an opinion Jon shares.
+Jeor reveals much of Aemon's history to Jon, including the fact that Aemon could have been king, but refused the crown in favor of his younger brother, Aegon V Targaryen.
+Jeor has a high opinion of Aemon and his abilities, an opinion Jon shares.

 A Storm of Swords